polygonben/DiscordEmailOsint/README.md

 ### How it works

-When registering on the discord website, and API POST call to discord.com/api/v9/auth/register is made with the following data fields:
+When registering on the discord website, an API POST call to discord.com/api/v9/auth/register is made with the following data fields:

 - email
 - username